 By respect to the virus victims, I don't want to start a flame war on indecency to compare victims with workers.
 But I think that some reflections could shed a light on a de-facto standard that is polluting businesses as well as employees quality of life.

 Open-space work environments have long been seen by a few as a modernity.
-But in real-world, this is more felt like a plague for most of the workers.
+But in real-world, this is more felt like a plague by most workers.

-Few of them say they love this kind of environments as they need noise and movement to work, and that they would hate a personal office.
+Few of them will say they favor this kind of environments as they need noise and movement to work, and that they would hate a personal office.

 I want to share my experience on this matter.